In the recent past, we have had to contend with tragic news about people being struck by lightning.

 Merriam-Webster defines lightning as “the flashing of light produced by a discharge of atmospheric electricity; also: the discharge itself.”
 We know that lightning is a 30,000A to 100,000A example of this concept.
 Considering most residential circuits are 15A, the magnitude of one lightning strike is a significant amount of energy.
 A bolt of lightning generates 300kV

-The primary reason for a lightning protection system is to route that electrical energy to a less destructive path to ground — instead of traveling through the building’s electrical wiring, water piping, structure, or low-voltage cabling paths where it could create significant chaos inside the building.
-A lightning protection system does not completely eliminate the damage that can be caused to a structure, but it can certainly decrease the damage by routing the energy directly to ground instead of giving it free reign of the building.
+The primary reason for a lightning protection system is to route that electrical energy to a less destructive path to ground — instead of travelling through the building’s electrical wiring, water piping, structure, or low-voltage cabling paths where it could create significant chaos inside the building.
+A lightning protection system does not completely eliminate the damage that can be caused to a structure, but it can certainly decrease the damage by routing the energy directly to ground instead of giving it free rein of the building.
 Even with the air terminals and down leads, there is always a risk of side-flash, which is one of the primary reasons the NEC requires all low-voltage cabling to be located a minimum of 2 meters from lightning protection cables.

 Not all areas of the country are as susceptible to lightning strikes, and not all structures require a lightning protection system.
 The location, height, and configuration of a structure play a big part in determining if a lightning protection system is necessary.